ce-atg/atg/README.md

 ## Scalability & Automation

+Initial data loads would be performed as full refreshes to establish a complete baseline.
+Once stabilized, models would transition to incremental processing using timestamp fields (such as `updated_at`) to efficiently process new or changed records.
+Pipeline health would be monitored via model execution status and data freshness checks, with alerts configured for failures or stale data.
+Schema evolution would be managed by introducing new fields in the staging layer first and propagating changes downstream in a controlled manner to minimize breaking changes.

 ## Tradeoffs & Design Decisions
 An intermediate layer was not introduced due to the simplicity and clarity of the source grain.
 This can be added if business logic becomes reusable or more complex.